sunilabrahamindia/sunilabraham/sunil/aaron-swartz.md

 Abraham also discussed Swartz's "Guerilla Open Access Manifesto" and argued that Swartz viewed copyright law itself as fundamentally unjust rather than merely requiring reform through licensing systems such as Creative Commons or free software licensing.

-He compared this position to traditions of civil disobedience associated with Mahatma Gandhi and argued that acts of resistance against unjust laws were not alien to Indian political history.
+He compared this position to traditions of civil disobedience associated with Mahatma Gandhi and argued that resistance to unjust laws was neither politically unfamiliar nor culturally alien within Indian democratic history.

 #### Aaron Swartz Memorial Hacknight